 - Religious garments or robes may be purchased and cleaned with funds for professional expenses, but this does not apply to garments worn as ordinary clothing.

 - Insurance premiums for malpractice insurance or coverage of business equipment may be legitimate expenses.
+(These are often covered through the congregation's insurance package.)

 - Office supplies such as stationery, letterhead, etc. are legitimate business expenses.